 Our Board is currently composed of seven Directors, and independent Director Steve Bunger serves as the Chairman of the Board (the "Chairman" or "Chair").
-The Board has determined that all the members of the Board, other than Bill Boor who serves as the President and CEO of Cavco, are "independent" in accordance with: (1) the applicable requirements of the Securities and Exchange Act of 1934 (the "Exchange Act"), and the rules adopted by the SEC; and (2) applicable Nasdaq Stock Market LLC Rules (the "Nasdaq Rules").
+The Board has determined that all the members of the Board, other than Bill Boor who serves as the President and CEO of Cavco, are "independent" in accordance with: (1) the applicable requirements of the Securities and Exchange Act of 1934, as amended (the "Exchange Act" or "1934 Act"), and the rules adopted by the SEC; and (2) applicable Nasdaq listing rules (the "Nasdaq Rules").